SSA supporting tools as referenced in the SSA Technical Requirements document, and further guidance material

 ---|---|---|---|

 SSA Credit 1.1 Business Integrity | Credit 1.1 is mandatory for all SSA levels.
 A Code of Conduct is a set of rules or standards of conduct for employees or an organisation to follow, including the relationship between employees and with their customers.
 They can guard against misconduct and opportunistic behaviour, while fostering long term changes to business culture.
 The SSA Credit 1.1 - Code of Conduct Template is optional and can be used to develop a complying Code of Condict.
 Alternative documentation with policies that are signed by management and address the 6 matters in the Technical Requirements can be provided to meet the credit.
 Applicants must provide evidence of communicating the Code of Conduct with management and staff, and include signed training records. | 1.
 Provide the completed SSA Credit 1.1 - Code of Conduct Template.
 OR 2.
-Provide the following policies, and ensure they are signed by management: | 1,2A,2B,3 |
+Provide the following policies, and ensure they are signed by management: - Inclusion and Diversity - Conflicts of interest - Anti-bribery and corruption - Whistleblower mechanism - Confidentiality - Community engagement 3.
+Provide evidence of communication with and training of management and staff on policies - include signed training records of 50% of staff.
+4. Provide evidence of any complaints recorded. | 1,2A,2B,3 |

 SSA Credit 1.2 Management Systems | Credit 1.2 is mandatory for all SSA levels.
 A. Business Governance.
 A Business management system comprises documents, policies, procedures and processes to support accountable business practices.
 It includes roles and responsibilities for implementation.
 B. Safety Management System.
 A Safety management system comprises documents, policies, procedures and processes to ensure a safe workplace.
 It includes roles and responsibilities for implementation.
 No SSA template supplied.
 Comcare guidance on developing an OHS/WHS management system | A. Business Governance 1.
-Provide a current ISO 9001 Quality Management System Certificate OR B. Safety Management System 1.
-Provide a current ISO 45001 Occupational Health & Safety Certificate OR | 1,2A,2B,3 |
+Provide a current ISO 9001 Quality Management System Certificate OR 2.
+Provide evidence of a documented Quality and/or Business Management System that includes policies, procedures and processes to support accountable business practices, and a process for document control.
+3. Provide evidence of roles and responsibilities for implementation and senior management assigned for policy implementation.
+4. Provide evidence of how policies and procedures are communicated and made available to employees B. Safety Management System 1.
+Provide a current ISO 45001 Occupational Health & Safety Certificate OR 2.
+Provide evidence of a documented Safety Management System appropriate to operation (eg projects & workshop) that includes: - WHS Policy - Hazard/risk assessment and Risk register - Procedures for safety controls and continual improvement - Records management 3.
+Provide a risk assessment undertaken for a project or workshop 4.
+Provide evidence of responsibilities assigned to senior management.
+5. Provide evidence of staff trained in WHS system e.g signed training records for 50% of staff 6.
+Provide evidence of a chemical register and SDS - if applicable | 1,2A,2B,3 |

 SSA Credit 1.3 Stakeholder Engagement | Credit 1.3 is mandatory for all SSA levels.
 A Communications Strategy identifies relevant key stakeholders and outlines methods and frequency of communication.
 The SSA Credit 1.3 - Stakeholder Engagement Template is optional and other evidence can be supplied in its place.

 | 1.Provide the completed SSA Credit 1.3 - Stakeholder Engagement Template.
 OR 3.
 Provide the Communications Strategy including the procedure and process of communicating to stakeholders (e.g for each stakeholder group identify frequency (e.g weekly/monthly), and type of communication (e.g email/newsletter/meetings), and the content of communication (refer Credit 1.3 for minimum content) 4.
-Provide evidence of communications to/from stakeholders (e.g emails, meeting minutes, newsletters, website) including content on: - Information on the SSA Program 5.
+Provide evidence of communications to/from stakeholders (e.g emails, meeting minutes, newsletters, website) including content on:- Information on the SSA Program - Performance against the SSA Program - Inviting feedback on company performance or operation 5.
 Provide evidence on feedback collected from stakeholders 6.
 Provide evidence of the opportunities provided to stakeholders for them to engage with the business (e.g employee suggestion box, customer survey sent, website feedback form). | 1,2A,2B,3 |

 SSA Credit 2.1 Environmental Management Systems | Credit 2.1 is mandatory for all SSA levels.
 An Environmental Management System comprises documents, policies, procedures and processes to manage the environmental aspects and impacts of a business.
 No SSA template supplied.
 Australian Government Business Support on environmental management. | 1.
-Provide a current ISO 14001 Environmental Management System Certificate OR | 1,2A,2B,3 |
+Provide a current ISO 14001 Environmental Management System Certificate OR 2.
+Provide evidence of an Environmental Management System that identifies environmental risks and manages potential impacts caused by the site manufacturing.
+The EMS should include: - an Environmental Impacts and Aspects Register - identify the workplace processes and their associated environmental aspect that could be affected.
+Undertake a risk assessment to rate the risk as low, medium, or high.
+Include management controls for the identified risks to minimise the impacts. - Specific and measurable KPI's for all medium to high environmental risks that are identified - Measurement of progress against KPI's and implement corrective actions - A Continual improvement process to reduce environmental impacts 3.
+EPA license if applicable. | 1,2A,2B,3 |

 SSA Credit 2.2 Environmental Product Declarations | Credit 2.2 is mandatory for SSA levels 2A and 3.
 Select a project completed in the last 12 months (a Green Star project should be used if possible) and choose Option 1a, 1b, or 2 to comply with this credit.
 The SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form is mandatory.
 This is the same form as required in Credit 4.1.
 The SSA Credit 2.2 - EPD Form is mandatory for Option 2 (unless exempt).
-The SSA Credit 2.2 & 4.1 - Supplier Declaration of Conformity is mandatory when claiming SSA certification on a given project (Green Star project or other project specifying SSA certification) EPD Australasia EPD International | OPTION 1a: 1.
-Provide the EPD(s) for the finished steel product(s) manufactured by the Applicant.
-OPTION 1b: 1.
-Provide the LCA for the finished steel product(s) manufactured by the Applicant.
-OPTION 2: 1.
+The SSA Credit 2.2 & 4.1 - Supplier Declaration of Conformity is mandatory when claiming SSA certification on a given project (Green Star project or other project specifying SSA certification) EPD Australasia EPD International EN 15804 – Sustainability of construction works – Environmental product declarations – Core rules for the product category of construction products ISO 14040 – Environmental management – Life cycle assessment – Principles and framework ISO 14044 – Environmental management – Life cycle assessment – Requirements and guidelines | OPTION 1: Provide the EPD(s) for the finished steel product(s) manufactured by the Applicant.
+OPTION 2: Provide the LCA for the finished steel product(s) manufactured by the Applicant.
+OPTION 3: 1.
 Provide a correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months.
 Form must show that at least 70% (by weight) of the semi-finished products have EPDs.
 2. Provide the EPDs for all semi-finished products that are declared on the Form as having EPDs.
 3. Provide traceability evidence of the steel products purchased for the project (e.g provide a sample of delivery dockets, invoices, mill certificates).
 DO NOT upload all invoices for the project - the auditor will request additional records if required to verify the purchases.
 4. If the Applicant manufactures a defined steel product range, provide the completed SSA Credit 2.2 - EPD Form with evidence the GWP is within 10% variance of the suppliers EPD(s). | 2A,3 |

 SSA Credit 2.3 Health Impacts | Credit 2.3 is mandatory for SSA levels 2B and 3.
 A Health Impacts Declaration is completed to ensure the safety of all downstream users once the product is ready for use.
 It assesses the impacts of the finished product during the lifecycle phases of transport, installation, use and maintenance and end of life.
 The SSA Credit 2.3 - Health Impacts Declaration is mandatory. | 1.
 Provide a correctly completed SSA Credit 2.3 - Health Impacts Declaration for the finished product identified on the SSA Credit 2.2 & 4.1 - Steel Supply Souring Form.
-The declaration is to address the downstream handling and use of the finished steel product - from when the product leaves the manufacturing site to the product being installed at the building site, including: - the lifecycle phases - transport, installation, use & maintenance, end of life - physical and chemical health impacts during each lifecycle phase - all known hazards and relevant SDS information (applicants can use the SDS of the semi-finished steel product as guidance) - ensure the SSA Credit 2.3 Health Impacts Declaration is written at a level appropriate for all users 4.
+The declaration is to address the downstream handling and use of the finished steel product - from when the product leaves the manufacturing site to the product being installed at the building site, including: - the lifecycle phases - transport, installation, use & maintenance, end of life - physical and chemical health impacts during each lifecycle phase - all known hazards and relevant SDS information (applicants can use the SDS of the semi-finished steel product as guidance) - ensure the SSA Credit 2.3 Health Impacts Declarationis written at a level appropriate for all users 2.
 Provide evidence that the SSA Credit 2.3 - Health Impacts Declaration is published on the Applicant's website. | 2B,3 |

 SSA Credit 3.1 Paints and Coatings | Credit 3.1 is mandatory for SSA levels 2A, 2B and 3.
 Any paints and coatings applied to steel products assessed under SSA certification are applied in a way that is safe for workers and occupants of buildings.
-Select a project completed in the last 12 months (the Applicant can use the project identified in SSA Credit 2.2 & 4.1 Steel Supply Sourcing Form) and provide sufficient evidence to mee the credit.
 SSA Credit 3.1 - Letter of Assurance (mandatory if the steel is not painted on a building site; or if the paint is applied to steel in an area where the building occupant is not exposed to the painted elements (e.g external to the building, inside walls); or if galvanized coatings are applied to the steel.
-GBCA's FAQ-00332 GBCA Green Star Buildings v1 Exposure to Toxins Credit (refer to Total VOC limits table) Akzo Nobel Solvent Release Bulletin (information only) | If no paints and coatings were applied to the steel product, the Applicant is to provide a signed SSA Credit 3.1 - Letter of Assurance.
+GBCA's FAQ-00332 GBCA Green Star Buildings v1 Exposure to Toxins Credit (refer to Total VOC limits table) Akzo Nobel Solvent Release Bulletin (information only) | Applicants are to use the project nominated in SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form as its product to meet this credit.
+If no paints and coatings were applied to the steel product, the Applicant is to provide a signed SSA Credit 3.1 - Letter of Assurance.
 If any paints and coatings are applied to the steel product, the Applicant is to address points 1 to 4 below.
 1. Provide invoices for the paint purchased for the project.
 2. Provide the manufacturers specifications (e.g Technical Data Sheet and Safety Data Sheet) for the paint that was applied; and 3.
-Provide the Applicants (or sub-contractors) procedure for paint application that aligns with manufacturers specifications, including: - WHS procedure - Provision for storage and release of painted products to ensure paint is dry prior to product leaving site.
+Provide the Applicants (or sub-contractors) procedure for paint application that aligns with manufacturers specifications, including:- WHS procedure - Provision for storage and release of painted products to ensure paint is dry prior to product leaving site.
 AND: 4.
 If the steel product was painted onsite and installed inside the building, as exposed elements, in regularly occupied areas, provide evidence of the paint VOC levels applied to the steel (e.g the paint manufacturer Technical Data Sheet) is below the GBCA Exposure to Toxins Credit limit.
 OR: 5.
 If the steel was not painted on a building site; or if the paint was applied to steel in an area where the building occupant is not exposed to the painted elements (e.g external to the building, inside walls); or if galvanized coatings were applied to the steel, the Applicant is exempt from point 4 above.
 Provide a signed SSA Credit 3.1 - Letter of Assurance.
 Applicant must still address points 1 to 3 above. | 2A,2B,3 |

 SSA Credit 3.2 WHS Management | Credit 3.2 is mandatory for all SSA levels.
 A Manufacturing WHS Management system is in place to ensure workers are protected from physical, chemical and biological risks of harm.
 No SSA template supplied.
 WHS risks/hazards include but are not limited to: